Marko Kolar

-Marko Kolar (born 31 May 1995) is a Croatian professional footballer who plays as a forward for Wisła Płock.
+Marko Kolar (born 31 May 1995) is a Croatian professional footballer who plays as a forward for I liga club Ruch Chorzów.

 Club career

 Kolar started his career at Mladost Zabok and Tondach Bedekovčina before joining Dinamo Zagreb in 2008.
-He was the top scorer in the 2011–12 season of Croatian Academy Football League.
+He was the top scorer in the 2011–12 season of the Croatian Academy Football League.
 In September 2012, Kolar signed a seven-year professional contract with Dinamo Zagreb.
 In the 2013–14 season, Kolar was loaned to second-tier club Sesvete.
-He was loaned to Lokomotiva for the 2014–15 season.
-Dinamo Zagreb extended his loan for the following season.
+He was then loaned to Lokomotiva for the 2014–15 season, before joining Lokomotiva permanently after the season.

-On 5 September 2017 he signed a contract with Wisła Kraków.
+On 5 September 2017, Kolar signed a contract with Wisła Kraków.

-On 17 June 2019 he signed a 2-year contract with Dutch Eredivisie club FC Emmen.
+On 17 June 2019, he signed a two-year contract with Dutch Eredivisie club FC Emmen.